lucasfcosta/raspberry-gpio-experiments/single-led/README.md

 If you don't have a 150Ω resistor available, anything higher will work, but your led may not be as bright as it would be with a 150Ω resistor.

+Now we will connect our power supply into the positive rail and on the 1st pin (5v).
+Then we will be using our 150Ω resistor to get the current to the rail where our LED is (make sure the LED's longer leg is turned to the positive side and the smaller leg to the negative side, otherwise it won't work).
+Finally all we've gotta do is take the remaining current to the ground (GND) pin on the RaspberryPi, so connect a jumper on the same rail as your LED and then on Pi's 6th pin.

 **WARNING:** Make sure to check your LED specs before trying this.
 The operation Voltage and Current of it may be different from mine.
 These values are also called `Forward Voltage` and `Forward Current`, respectively.

 ## Circuit Diagram